-This delicious Italian Gnocchi soup is packed with harvest vegetables, College Inn® Simple Starter Savory Chicken Sauce, sausage, and of course, homemade gnocchi!
+This delicious Italian chicken and sausage gnocchi soup is packed with harvest vegetables, sausage, and of course, homemade gnocchi!
 It takes under 30 minutes to make and is sure to be loved by anyone and everyone.

 Right around this time of year, I always start making at least a few different soups a week.
 Not only is a good soup incredibly warming, it actually seems to fill me up quicker than other dishes and the leftovers can be frozen for another time.

 I’ve been wanting to post about this Italian chicken and sausage gnocchi soup for a while!
 It’s one of my favorite easy winter meals that’s tasty and unique.

 This recipe is perfect for anyone who: a) doesn’t have a ton of time, especially on the weeknights or b) doesn’t consider themselves a huge cook.